mtwyford/DataTrends/README.md

           import weka.core.Instance;
           import weka.core.Instances;
           import weka.core.converters.ArffLoader;
 The first import has the classifier that we will use.
+To read more about the library, and other necessary functions, see https://weka.sourceforge.io/doc.dev/overview-summary.html.

 3. Process the dataset.
 Convert the dataset to a csv and save in a same local directory.